amitsingh-mig/mig-timesheet/ROLE_DEPARTMENT_STRUCTURE.md

 # Role and Department Structure

-This document outlines the role and department structure implemented in the MIG-HRM system.
+This document outlines the role and department structure implemented in the MIG-TimeSheet system.

 ## 🏢 System Overview